gndal/port-profile-python/README.md

 - Skip actual configuration changes
 - Skip MAC table captures to save time
 - **Not make any changes to the devices**

+## L3 Interface Detection

+The script automatically detects and skips L3/router interfaces to prevent applying port-profiles to routed interfaces.
+An interface is considered L3 if it has:

+- `ip address` configuration
+- `ipv6 address` configuration
+- `no switchport` configuration
+- Any configuration containing the word "routed"

+These interfaces are automatically excluded from port-profile configuration and clearly marked as "L3/Router interfaces (auto-skipped)" in the output.